 - Vision Loss

 How do you tell the reason why your dog’s behavior has changed?
 As your dog’s parent, you know your dog better than anyone.
 Watch their behavior for clues.
 Are they tentative going downstairs or going up?
-Do they seem scared or is it painful for them to use the stairs?
+Do they seem scared, or is it painful for them to use the stairs?

 Fear of Stairs

-Helping an Old Dog on the Stairs
+How to Help an Old Dog on the Stairs

-Senior dogs weaken over time, their joints ache and they may be losing strength in their legs.
-Dogs use their back legs to push themselves up the stairs, as they age this becomes more difficult.
-They tire easily and, in some cases, may even be painful for them.
+Senior dogs weaken over time, their joints ache, and they may be losing strength in their legs.
+Dogs use their back legs to push themselves up the stairs, and as they age, this becomes more difficult.
+They tire easily and, in some cases, using the stairs may even be painful for them.
 Whether it’s climbing or descending the stairs, many senior dogs experience difficulty.

 Pet Vision Loss and Stairs